image-js/image-js-docs/docs/Features/Regions of interest/Fill ratio.md

 The ratio is calculated in a simple manner:

 $$
-Fill ratio = \frac{Surface}{Surface + HolesInfo.surface}
+fill Ratio = \frac{Surface}{Surface + HolesInfo.surface}
 $$

 Where $$HolesInfo.surface$$ is the surface property of the method that specifically calculates the information about ROI's holes.

-In ImageJS PED is a ROI class accessor that returns a ratio:
+In ImageJS fill ratio is a ROI class accessor that returns a ratio:

 ```ts
 const fillRatio = roi.fillRatio;